 NNEDV's Domestic Violence Counts: National Census of Domestic Violence Services (Census) is an annual noninvasive, unduplicated count of adults and children who seek services from U.S. domestic violence shelter programs during a single 24-hour survey period.
 Conducted annually by NNEDV since 2006, this Census takes into account the dangerous nature of domestic violence by using a survey designed to protect the confidentiality and safety of victims.

-The 2015 Census will take place on September 16, 2015.
-We are grateful to each domestic violence program that participates!
-To learn more about the previous year’s reports, click on the links below.
-Watch this space for the new report in 2016!
+The 2015 Census took place on September 16, 2015.
+We are grateful to each domestic violence program that participated!
+Read this and past year’s reports by clicking the links below.

 In our work to end violence, NNEDV provides trainings and resources about domestic violence for communities, advocates and victims including tips, statistics, answers to frequently asked questions, and other public awareness resources about issues impacting victims and their children.